 - How Computer Science (Or IT) Engineering Students Become Freelancers? – If you want to consider being a freelance developer, you should look at upcoming technologies and useful yet straightforward apps for them to showcase as sample

 - 15 Struggles of Developer Freelancers When Getting Started with Freelancing – I share the struggles I experienced as a freelancer when I wanted to quit my high paying job in an MNC to become a freelancer and when I started doing freelancing.

 Getting the All-Important First Project as a Freelancer

 Freelancing is more about making up your mind to be a freelancer.
 Once you have made up your mind, the next step is to get the ball rolling.

 Here is the Guide for New Freelancers to Find Their First Client.
-The process is so simple that anyone, with a little effort, can get his first few clients very easily and then use these as a sample showcase onto the freelancing websites.
+The process is so simple that anyone, with a little effort, can get his first few clients very quickly and then use these as a sample showcase onto the freelancing websites.

 Working on Upwork

 - How to Get Your Upwork Profile Approved – Has your Upwork profile been rejected?
-If you don’t follow these guidelines, you are sure to get the profile rejected yet again.
+If you don’t follow these guidelines, you are sure to get the profile dismissed yet again.
 So, how do you get an Upwork profile approved even if it has been rejected previously?

 - How to Get Your First (or Next) Client on Upwork? – There can be tons of advise others can give about what works and what doesn’t.
-But the first client you get with your own effort on Upwork makes you believe it is not about what others achieved or said.
+But the first client you get with your effort on Upwork makes you believe it is not about what others achieved or said.
 Now you can do it too.
-Let me share 10 tips to get your first (or next) client on Upwork.
+Let me share ten tips to get your first (or next) client on Upwork.